The Rangers’ Five Greatest Hitters

 The Rangers, fearful they would lose Gonzalez to free agency without compensation after 2000, traded him following the 1999 season to Detroit—where he had a terrible one-year existence failing to adapt to the distant fences at the new Comerica Park; he was offered a $140 million deal to stay with the Tigers, but he refused to talk unless they moved the fences in.
 They didn’t, and Gonzalez was gone, signing a one-year deal with Cleveland where he thrived anew, before returning to the Rangers in 2002 for two more years, remaining productive—but not healthy, succumbing to injury each season before the end of July.

-The all-time franchise leader with 372 homers and 1,180 RBIs, Gonzalez has, like Rodriguez, been forced to face the music in regards to steroid accusations; he has denied claims of performance enhancement usage despite being ratted out by ex-teammate Jose Canseco in his book Juiced, to say nothing of a 2001 incident in which Canadian authorities in Toronto seized a bag of steroids linked to Gonzalez and his trainer—one Angel Presinal, who counted Rodriguez as one of his clients.
+The all-time franchise leader with 372 homers and 1,180 RBIs, Gonzalez has, like Rodriguez, been forced to face the music in regards to steroid accusations; he has denied claims of performance enhancement usage despite being ratted out by ex-teammate Jose Canseco in his book Juiced, to say nothing of a 2001 incident in which Canadian authorities in Toronto seized a bag of steroids linked to Gonzalez and his trainer—one Angel Presinal, who also counted Rodriguez as one of his clients.
+He has remained a recluse in Puerto Rico, even refusing the Rangers’ invitation to show up for his own team Hall-of-Fame ceremony.

 Frank Howard (1965-72)